-The journey to Twante is enjoyable in itself, passing through a landscape of paddy fields, ambling cows and young men playing chinlone, a mix between volleyball and ‘keepy-uppy’.
 The main sight at Twante is the Shwesandaw Paya.
 This pagoda is 76 metres (249 feet) tall and is estimated to have been built by the Mon people 2, 500 years ago.
 At the Oh-Bo Pottery Sheds one can see some of the finest Myanmar pottery.
-You will be able to witness how the pots found all across the delta are created, some of these big enough for a small child to hide in.
+You will be able to witness how the pots found all across the delta are created.

-Only a ten to fifteen minute ferry trip from Pansodan Jetty in downtown Yangon will bring visitors to Dala Township just across the Yangon River.
+Only a ten to fifteen minute ferry trip from Pansodan Jetty in downtown Yangon will bring visitors to the Dala Jetty.
 The ride offers good views of the city’s riverfront and one can enjoy the bustle from the cheery vendors on board the ferry.
 Screeching seagulls will flock around the craft as passengers toss away crumbs and titbits.

 When in Twante, A short cruise on the water can offer the contrasting scenery of the chaotic activity of Yangon to the provincial calmness just beyond the city’s precincts.
 Time your ferry journey back to Yangon for dusk, when the setting sun infuses the Yangon river with a rich crimson.

 Read more about a day trip to Dala and Twante here.